Vacation!

 Suntech TenkaraBum 33 Features

 The foam grip, grip screw cap, and tip plug are the same for the TenkaraBum 33, TenkaraBum 36 and TenkaraBum 40.
-The blanks are all different, though, so none of sections are interchangeable with the TenkaraBum 36 or TenkaraBum 40 sections.
+The blanks are all different, though, so none of the sections are interchangeable with the TenkaraBum 36 or TenkaraBum 40 sections.

 The grip is hard EVA foam, which provides an excellent nonskid grip (and is less expensive than cork, allowing the money to go toward a higher quality blank).
 The grip screw cap is knurled for easy tightening and removal, and rounded for comfort.
 The tip plug fits quite snugly and will not fall out when you least expect it.
 Because of the tight fit, do not insert the tip plug when the line is attached.
 The tip section has Suntech's signature "Lillian Spin" swivel, which does help to reduce line twist and which easily passes through the second section.